sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2022-week3-spa-challenge-easy/devtoberfest2022-week3-spa-challenge-easy.md

 parser: v2
 ---

-# 🔴 Devtoberfest - SAP Process Automation - Easy
+# 🔴 Devtoberfest - SAP Process Automation Challenge - Easy
 <!-- description --> In the third week of Devtoberfest, the low-code, no-code track is focused on SAP Process Automation.
 Here's an easy quiz so you earn extra points toward the Devtoberfest grand prize.

 ## You will learn